 The minor consists of seven courses (three required and four electives).
 At least five courses must be taken at the upper-division level.

-Upper-division courses must not overlap with

-in the student's major and must be distributed in two or more disciplines.
+Upperdivision courses must not overlap with courses in the student's major.
+No more than three elective courses may be taken in any one discipline.
 For full descriptions of the following courses, please see departmental listings.